fwd/nano-docs/docs/cloud.md

 Secure programmatic wallets for the Nano blockchain.

-***Wallets have limited lifespan.
-After expiration, all funds are sent to refund_address.***
+***Wallets are encrypted with AES-256.
+This API is free, no platform fee is charged.***

-This API is free, no fees are added to your transactions. **Rate limited to 30 requests per minute.**
+This API is free, no fees are added to your transactions.

+**Rate limit: 30 requests per minute.**

-A commercial-grade, high-throughput version of this API is in development.
+> A commercial-grade, high-throughput version of this API is in development.

 ## Get Started